vlad-kozlov/Fabric-KQL-Database-in-a-Day/README.md

 Contoso is planning to perform exploratory data analysis on the SQL DB logs.
 It is looking for a suitable analytics platform that provides out of the box integration with Azure services such as storage account for historical load and perform data analysis .
 Contoso is developing a SaaS application that will allow its customers to trace and monitor their system logs.
 Contoso wants to offer out of the box visualizations with interactive capabilities to enable its customers to drill-in/drill-out of the data and offer blazing fast loading of visualizations to its customers.

-This workshop walks through the steps in designing, creating, and configuring Azure Data Explorer clusters keeping in mind these requirements.
-Once the cluster is deployed, this workshop enlists the steps to ingest data into ADX databases and tables using One Click ingestion.
+This workshop walks through the steps in designing, creating, and configuring KQL database keeping in mind these requirements.
+Once the KQL database is created, this workshop enlists the steps to ingest data into KQL database and tables using One Click ingestion.

 ### Pre-requisites
 - Either a Microsoft account (MSA) or an Azure Active Directory (AAD) identity.
 This will be used to create free cluster.

-### How to start with ADX
+### How to start with KQL Database
 Generally, when starting with KQL Database in Fabric, you will follow the following steps (Fabric RTA Workshop Labs will cover all these steps):
 1. **Create database**: Create KQL Database in Fabric Real-Time Analytics.
 2. **Ingest data**: Load data into database tables so that you can run queries against it.
 KQL Database supports several ingestion methods.